MateuszOtmianowski/PythonNotes/Notes.md

 - plt.plot(x,y) is used for a line plot, you must then, as a general rule, use plt.show() to display the plot;
 - plt.scattter(x,y) is used for scatter plots;
 - plt.xscale('log') changes x-axis to logarithimc scale;
-- plt.hist(x) creates histogram, a default number of bins is 10, you can change this value you can specify bins argument;
+- plt.hist(x) creates histogram, a default number of bins is 10, you can change this value with the bins argument;
 - plt.clf() cleans plot;
 - plt.xlabel() sets label for a x-axis, y-axis use ylabel();
 - plt.title() creates a title for a plot;